hghcomphys/hghcomphys.github.io/_posts/2021-05-30-raspi-cluster.md

 - Support parallel [MPI](https://www.open-mpi.org/) applications integrated with Slurm

-Based on my experience, setting up a real HPC cluster is very similar to what we are doing here using Raspberry Pi.
+**Note:** Based on my experience, setting up a real HPC cluster is very similar to what we are doing here using Raspberry Pi.
 {: .notice--info}

-Generic resource scheduling such as Graphics Processing Units (GPUs) and Intel Many Integrated Core (MIC) processors are supported by [Slurm][slurmref] and they can be easily added later through a flexible plugin mechanism on real HPC systems.
+**Info:** Generic resource scheduling such as Graphics Processing Units (GPUs) and Intel Many Integrated Core (MIC) processors are supported by [Slurm][slurmref] and they can be easily added later through a flexible plugin mechanism on real HPC systems.
 {: .notice--info}

 For a full description and required configuration files please see